Germantown Woman Who Had Chemical Thrown In Face In Unprovoked Attack Is Now Blind, Family Says

 “Me and my siblings are hopeful that if we keeping doing what we need to, she’ll be OK, but the doctors have given other suggestions and scenarios that this will probably be permanent, but we’re hoping that for a miracle,” Summerville said.

-Police don’t have a good description of the suspect, they say he was wearing a mask.
+Police don’t have a good description of the suspect.
+They say he was wearing a mask.

-“Now because everyone is masked, your guard is kind of down and you’re not really thinking oh this person might be out to harm me,” Summerville said.
+“Now because everyone is masked, your guard is kind of down and you’re not really thinking, ‘Oh, this person might be out to harm me,'” Summerville said.

 Summerville believes the suspect likely has a mental illness since the attack was random and unprovoked.
 Her focus is now on finding him and helping her stepmother recover.